Greek migrant tragedy death toll rises, suspects detained | Law-Order

 Fourteen people in Pakistan have been arrested on suspicion of alleged trafficking.
 ANGUISH FOR RELATIVES The boat is thought to have set off with passengers from the Libyan coastal city of Tobruk on June 10.
 Greek authorities say the vessel, which they had monitored for about 15 hours after being alerted by Italy, flipped and capsized about 25 minutes after its engine stalled in the early hours of June 14.

-The suspected smugglers of scores of migrants who drowned in a Mediterranean Sea shipwreck last week are expected to answer manslaughter charges in a Greek court this week, while Pakistan detained a dozen suspects over the disaster.
-Greece recovered two more bodies on Monday, bringing the confirmed toll to 80, after a fishing boat packed with hundreds of migrants sank of its south-west coast last week in a journey which started from Libya and was supposed to end in Italy.
+The suspected smugglers of scores of migrants who drowned in a Mediterranean Sea shipwreck last week are expected to face manslaughter charges in a Greek court this week, while Pakistan detained a dozen suspects over the disaster.
+Greece recovered three more bodies on Monday, bringing the confirmed toll to 81, after a fishing boat packed with hundreds of migrants sank of its south-west coast last week in a journey which started from Libya and was supposed to end in Italy.

 One of the lawyers said his client denied he was a smuggler, saying he was instead a victim who had paid to be taken to Italy.
 "He left his country looking for a better life in Europe because of economic difficulties," said the lawyer, Athanasios Iliopoulos.